-The Holy of Holies - the room the Ark of the Covenant was kept in for 400 years was a cube. $20 \times 20 \times 20$ cubits or $30 \times 30 \times 30$ feet.
+The Holy of Holies - the room the Ark of the Covenant was kept in for 400 years was a cube.
+20 x 20 x 20 cubits or 30 x 30 x 30 feet.
 These dimensions seem to be inside measurements.
 The clue to that is in the Holy of Holies.
 In that room, it says in the Bible that two cherubs were carved out of olive wood.
-Each cherub was 10×10 cubits or 15×15 feet.
+Each cherub was 10 x 10 cubits or 15 x 15 feet.
 Fifteen feet high, and the wings were 15 feet wide.
 Then it says that the wings tips of the two statues were touching each other, and the other side of their wings touched the walls.
 Therefore, that could only happen if the dimensions were inside measurements.
-There is no possibility for the wings to have been corner to corner because later on, it says that the Ark of the Covenant was placed in the middle of the room in front of the door that was in the middle of the wall, and the two cherubs were on either side of the Ark.
+There is no possibility for the wings to have been corner to corner because later, it says that the have been corner to corner because later, it says that the Ark of the Covenant was placed in the middle of the room in front of the door that was in the middle of the wall, and the two cherubs were on either side of the Ark.